 Happy Friday.
-We close the week with this question from our email inbox: “Pastor John I am a mother of three sweet girls, and my husband and I love them dearly.
-We are expecting a forth child.
+We close the week with this question from our email inbox: “Pastor John, I am a mother of three sweet girls, and my husband and I love them dearly.
+We are expecting our fourth child.
 We live in India, where a boy is preferred over a girl.
 Many Christians around us tell us they are praying for us to have a boy now.
-A pastor whom we know, told us the story that he went a whole night to a mountain to pray for a son and he later received a son.
+A pastor we know told us the story that he went a whole night to a mountain to pray for a son, and he later received a son.
 We do value a girl the same as a boy.
 My husband feels that it is special to have a boy also, someone who carries on our family line, and in the Bible a male was prayed for and given (like Samuel).

-“But is it right to prefer and ask God for a specific gender or should we simply trust in God’s sovereignty and goodness, to give to us what he thinks is right for us?
+“But is it right to prefer and ask God for a specific gender, or should we simply trust in God’s sovereignty and goodness, to give to us what he thinks is right for us?
 Or should we be persistent in our prayers for a boy?
 Praying for a boy makes me feel sometimes I want a girl less and would be less happy to receive her.
-And in the Bible is there a special blessing or inheritance for a boy, which a girl can’t have?”
+And in the Bible is there a special blessing or inheritance for a boy that a girl can’t have?”

 So let me take the first one first, because I think it is by far the most foundationally important and that is what I want to do is lay some foundations.
 Because, of course, there are just huge, murderous effects of preferring boys over girls around the world because of the way abortion is used to get rid of girls and so on.
 So we as Christians need to deeply, profoundly, biblically establish the destiny and the origin and the worth of womanhood.
 So I am going to go there even though it may be a little deeper than this question was asking.

 And then there is one more.
 This one is really surprising to people the way Paul underlines the equal inheritance of the woman and man, because it is right in a place where they think he is doing the opposite.
-So this is Galatians 3:26 where Paul says, “In Christ Jesus you are all sons of God through faith.”
-Now a lot of women get their back up here.
-Like, “Whoa, hey, you are leaving me out, because our are saying sons instead of sons and daughters.”
-Get this.
-When Paul says to the women in Galatia, “You are all sons of God,” what he is saying is, sons in that culture and in many places today had the right of primogeniture or the privilege of inheriting and the daughters didn’t.
+So this is Galatians 3:26 where Paul says, “In Christ Jesus you are all sons of God, through faith.”
+Now a lot of women get their back up here, like, “Whoa, hey, you are leaving me out, because our are saying ‘sons’ instead of ‘sons and daughters.’”
+But when Paul says to the women in Galatia, “You are all sons of God,” what he is saying is that sons in that culture and in many places today had the right of primogeniture, or the privilege of inheriting, and the daughters didn’t.

 So women inherit the promises of Abraham as sons as much as men do as sons.
 That is the biblical starting point.
 There are differences, of course, in what daughters and sons will do in life.
 She will be able to bear children.
 The son won’t be able to bear children.
 So that is a blessing that she has that he won’t have.
 He will be able to father children and lead a wife and family that she won’t be able to do as a woman.
 There are differences in what you can be and do because of sexuality, but the massive, important issue is that men and women have a common heritage in the image of God and in worth before God and in the destiny of inheritance from God.

 Now the question is: Can you pray for the one or the other?
 Should you even prefer one or the other?
 And I very much appreciate the question because I think everybody who has children has to ask this.
 And they do ask it whether they even say it out loud or not, because you are wondering: What are we going to have?
-And what would you like to have and should I ask God to influence that process?
+And what would you like to have?
+And should I ask God to influence that process?
 And when you get two girls, should you ask for a boy?
-And we had four boys.
-Should we ask for a girl?
-Or we had a boy.
-Should we ask for a girl and then another ask for a girl and then another ask for a girl and then another?
+And we had four boys, so should we ask for a girl?
+Or we had a boy, so should we ask for a girl?
 Or should we not?